Don’t Drink the Water (1969) starring Jackie Gleason, Estelle Parsons, Ted Bessell

-In short, Don’t Drink the Water is a cold war comedy based on a play by Woody Allen, starring Jackie Gleason as a New Jersey caterer who, along with his wife (Estelle Parsons) and daughter (Joan Delaney) who have their European vacation interrupted when their plane is forced to land in the fictional Communist nation of Vulgaria.
+In short, Don’t Drink the Water is a cold war comedy based on a play by Woody Allen.
+It stars Jackie Gleason as a New Jersey caterer who, along with his wife (Estelle Parsons) and daughter (Joan Delaney) who have their European vacation interrupted.
+When their plane is forced to land in the fictional Communist nation of Vulgaria.
 Outside the plane, the family decides to take some photographs.
 This leads to their being accused of spying, and forcing them to take refuge in the American embassy.
 However, the ambassador is absent, and his son (Ted Bessell, That Girl) is in charge.

 With the help of the CIA, they plan to escape.
 But the best-laid plans of mice and men often go astray.
 The fact that the daughter has fallen in love with the ambassador’s son only complicates the matter … or does it?